kiboschool/course-web-development-fundamentals/src/final-project.md

 - Your final project should be about as complicated as the most complicated exercises and projects you’ve already done, or maybe a little bit more advanced.
 - Don’t plan to learn a whole new technology for the final project.
 Plan to use mostly what you’ve already learned (with a little bit more Googling for the things you run into along the way).

-### The Project

-YouTube need a low-bandwidth front page with just videos.
-Choose up to 6 videos from YouTube to showcase on the this front page, include titles and descriptions for each video.
-Come up with a distinct theme so that it's distinguishable from the main YouTube website.
-Users do not need to be able to search, you don't need to collect any user data.
-Use JavaScript to add some interesting interactions, if you're comfortable with JS.

-This is your time to really play to your strengths, if you're more comfortable with CSS play into that, if you're comfortable with JS, showcase that too!
-Have fun with it!
-You don't have to copy the current YouTube website, you can be creative but your site needs to be accessible and easy to read.

-At the end of the project, write a short essay explaining the decisions you made within the project and your input within the group.
-This essay should be at least 500words and at most 800words.

-## Rubric

-You should:

-- [ ] A website that has up to 6 videos
-- [ ] A theme that uses accessible colours and typography
-- [ ] Deploy this online

 ### What features should you **avoid**?